rachele182/neural_networks/README.md

 &#x1F538; **binary classification**: to classify abnormalities between mass and calcification
   - from scratch CNN,
-  - pretrained CNN,
+  - pre-trained CNN,
-  - two-channel CNN using baseline patches (to pair in the NN bening tissue with corrispondend malign one )
+  - two-channel CNN using baseline patches (to pair in the NN bening tissue with corrispondent malign one)

-&#x1F538; **four classes classification**: to discriminate also between benign and malignant types of abnormalities.
+&#x1F538; **four classes classification**: to discriminate also between benign and malignant types of abnormalities
   - from scratch CNN,
-  - pretrained CNN,
+  - pre-trained CNN,
   - ensemble of previous CNNs

 For each classification the convolutational neural network is designed, trained and evaluated in terms of _Accuracy_, _Confusion Matrices_, _Roc_Curves_.